 Professional practice

-Benedict’s practice is focused on high-value commercial litigation and arbitration, specialising in civil fraud, banking and finance, and both commercial and investment arbitration across a range of sectors.
-He is recognised in the legal directories as “an absolute star”, “a consummate advocate”, “technically gifted” and “a fantastic team player”.
+Benedict’s practice is focused on high-value commercial litigation and arbitration, specialising in civil fraud, banking and finance, and both commercial and investment arbitration.
+He is recognised in the legal directories as “an absolute star”, “fiercely intelligent”, and “a consummate advocate”.
+He is also described as “extremely responsive”, “very client-friendly”, and “a fantastic team player”.

 Benedict has acted in proceedings at all levels of the English courts, and increasingly takes on significant advocacy roles as junior counsel.

-He is also developing a practice in offshore work focussed on fraud and asset recovery, and has experience both at first instance in the Commercial Division of the BVI High Court and on appeal before the Eastern Caribbean Court of Appeal.
+He is developing a practice in offshore work focussed on fraud and asset recovery, and has acted in proceedings in the BVI and Cayman Islands, and in the DIFC courts.
 Benedict is called to the bar in the BVI, and is registered as an advocate in the DIFC.

-In arbitration, he has appeared in or advised on proceedings under the ICSID, ICC, LCIA, HKIAC, SIAC, LMAA, ICDR and UNCITRAL Rules, seated both in London and abroad.
-Benedict is also noted as an “up-and-coming arbitrator”, and has sat under the ICC and UNCITRAL Rules.
+In arbitration, Benedict has appeared in or advised on proceedings under most of the major arbitral rules (including ICSID, ICC, LICA, SIAC and UNCITRAL).
+Benedict is also noted as an “up-and-coming arbitrator”, and has sat as arbitrator in ICC and UNCITRAL proceedings.

 Highlights of Benedict’s recent or current work include acting:

-• for National Bank Trust in PJSC National Bank Trust v Shishkhanov, a c. $2 billion fraud action against over 30 defendants (BVI High Court); and
+• for National Bank Trust in PJSC National Bank Trust v Shishkhanov, a c. $2 billion fraud action against over 30 defendants (BVI High Court).

 Prior to joining Essex Court Chambers Benedict qualified in New Zealand, where he prosecuted serious criminal cases before moving to commercial practice.
 He graduated first in his year from the Universities of Auckland and Cambridge.